jonambas/proply/README.md

 #### Getting Started

-Install propspotter:
+Install `propspotter` in your app:
 ```bash
 npm i propspotter@alpha
 ```

-Create a config file in your app:
+Create a propspotter config file named `propspotter.config.js` in the root directory of your app:
 ```js
 // propspotter.config.js
 module.exports = {